QOR Console Surface - Using Test Mode

 Put the console surface in test mode

-- Place the console on a table on a soft surface, so you have access to underside/rear.
-Remove the eight screws from the bottom dress panel show here.
+- Place the console on a table on a soft surface so you can access the underside/rear.
+Remove the eight screws from the bottom dress panel shown here.

-- On the CPU board near the cable connector for the overbridge, you will find the test mode jumper.
+- You will find the test mode jumper on the CPU board near the overbridge cable connector.
 Set the jumper to the TEST position.
-The center pin connects to the right-hand pin in TEST mode as shown here.
+The center pin connects to the right-hand pin in TEST mode, as shown here.

-- With the QOR powered off, connect the console to any of the CANbus ports.
+- With the QOR powered off, connect the console to any CANbus port.
 Power up the QOR engine.

 Turn the unit right side up and press all buttons.
 This illuminates the buttons and displays.
 Move the far left faders to an appropriate position to illuminate the buttons and displays.

 The value expressed on the display is hexadecimal.
-At the minimum setting, the value should be 0020 (+/-35).
+At the lowest setting, the value should be 0020 (+/-35).
 At the maximum setting, the value should be 7FFE (+/-35).

 Rotary Encoder Test

-Each encoder is displayed in hexadecimal value on a display under the “Rt:” label.
-Two sets of encoders are display on a single displays.
+Each encoder is displayed in hexadecimal value on a display under the "Rt:" label.
+Two sets of encoders are displayed on a single display.
 Clockwise rotation will increment the value.
 Counter-clockwise will decrement the value.

-Rotate each encoder clockwise and verify correct value change in associated display.
-Reverse rotation direction and verify appropriate value change.
+Rotate each encoder clockwise and verify the correct value change in the associated display.
+Reverse rotation direction and confirm appropriate value change.